Arithmetic {B}reuil-{K}isin-{F}argues modules and comparison of integral {p}-adic Hodge theories: Introduction

-If we combine the construction of Fargues and Fontaine of modifications of vector bundles over $X_{FF}$ from log-crystalline representations and the work of Fargues and Scholze that relates modifications of vector bundles over $X_{FF}$ with shtukas and Breuil-Kisin-Fargues modules, one can expect that if starting with a weakly admissible filtered $(\varphi,N)$-module over $K$, one can produce a free Breuil-Kisin-Fargues module (actually only up to isogeny if we do not specify an integral structure of the log-crystalline representation) using the modification constructed by Fargues-Fontaine.
-Moreover, since the modification is $G_K$-equivariant and all the correspondences of Fargues and Scholze we have mentioned are functorial, we have the Breuil-Kisin-Fargues module produced in this way carries a semilinear $G_K$-action that commutes with all other structures of it.
-In this paper, we will give a naive generalization of Fargues-Fontaine's construction of $G_K$-equivariant modifications of vector bundles over $X_{FF}$ when the inputs are weakly admissible filtered $(\varphi,N,G_K)$-modules over $K$, which is also mentioned in the work of Fargues-Fontaine but using descent.
-Fix a $p$-adic field $K$, and we make the following definition.
+If we combine the construction of Fargues and Fontaine of modifications of vector bundles over $X_{FF}$ from log-crystalline representations and the work of Fargues and Scholze that relates modifications of vector bundles over $X_{FF}$ with local shtukas and Breuil-Kisin-Fargues modules, one can expect that if starting with (integral) arithmetic $p$-adic Hodge structures over $K$, one can produce a finite free Breuil-Kisin-Fargues module using the admissible modification constructed by Fargues-Fontaine.
+Moreover, since the modification is $G_K$-equivariant and all the correspondences of Fargues-Scholze we mentioned are functorial, we have the Breuil-Kisin-Fargues module produced in this way carries a semilinear $G_K$-action that commutes with all other structures of it.
+In this paper, we will make this correspondence explicit and call it the Fargues-Fontaine-Scholze functor $\eta_{FFS}$.
+We have the following result. \begin{thm}(Theorem~\ref{FFSfunctorffandessimage}) The Fargues-Fontaine-Scholze functor

-\begin{definition} A Breuil-Kisin-Fargues $G_K$-module is a free Breuil-Kisin-Fargues module with a semilinear action of $G_K$ that commutes with all its other structures.
-A Breuil-Kisin-Fargues $G_K$-module is called \textit{arithmetic} if, up to isogeny, it comes from the construction mentioned above using a weakly admissible filtered $(\varphi,N,G_K)$-module. \end{definition}